• Sell Your Mineral Rights

 Buying Interest in Old Wells

 Hydrocarbons are finite resources.
 Successful conventional wells generally produce smaller amounts of oil and gas for long periods of time.
-The newer horizontal wells produce large quantities of hydrocarbons, but only a few years.
+The newer horizontal wells produce large quantities of hydrocarbons, but the wells do not produce as long.
 Buying interest in a well that is near the end of its life is risky.
 It may be plugged and abandoned before you get a return on your investment.
 And if your interest terminated with the lease, you no longer have the ability to generate income in the future.

 Buying Non-Producing Minerals